opensafely-core/ehrql/docs/introduction/getting-help.md

 And in particular,
 if you see a strange error message that's not documented in [our catalogue of common errors](../how-to/errors.md), let us know.

-In future, we plan to hold regular ehrQL help clinics for new users.